atimpone/aws-foundation-journey/HUGO-TODO.md

 * DONE - Add content to blank pages.
 * DONE - Move future capabilities to new section at the end.
 * DONE - Update README.md to:
-  * Introduce the project.
+  * DONE - Introduce the project.
   * Provide link to live web site.
-  * Provide link to how to contribute.
+  * DONE - Provide link to how to contribute.

 # Look and Feel